-On June 22, 2020, U.S. Citizenship and Immigration Services (USCIS) announced a new rule that increases the amount of time asylum applicants must wait before applying for a work permit (also called “employment authorization” or EAD) and prevents certain asylum applicants, particularly those with crimes on record, from being eligible for a work permit at all.
+On June 22, 2020, U.S. Citizenship and Immigration Services (USCIS) announced a new rule (later published in the Federal Register) that increases the amount of time asylum applicants must wait before applying for a work permit (also called “employment authorization” or EAD) and prevents certain asylum applicants, particularly those with crimes on record, from being eligible for a work permit at all.

 The new rule is scheduled to take effect August 25, 2020.